TONYCRE8/cre8-form/README.md

     </form>
 </section>
 ```

+The rest of this example can be found in the [contact php example folder](https://github.com/TONYCRE8/cre8-form/tree/main/examples/contact%20php), which includes some php code as well.

 There is also a PHP script included in the src, called `validate_form.php`.
 This script is an example script that you can use to help verify all of your data on the backend too, before processing any of it.